 Things to know before you go!

-The display is closed Christmas Eve, Christmas Day, and New Year’s Eve.
+The display is open Monday through Friday of the week following Christmas.
+It is closed Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Eve.

 You have 30 minutes to arrive after your selected entry time.
 Entry times are every 30 minutes beginning at 4:30 pm with the last entry at 8:30 pm.
 Doors close at 9 pm.

 Children 12 and under get free walking admission with one paid adult walking reservation.
 All reservations, adult and children, will need to be made in advance due to limited capacity.

 Children will also receive a free holiday craft kit and can drop off their letters to Santa.
 Discount cannot be combined with any other discounts.
 Wagon rides are not available with Family Night special pricing due to limited capacity.